El Torcal in the south of Spain, a magical place

 As the location of El Torcal is far away from cities with their pollution the air is clean.
 At a height of 1200 meters above sea level, you can observe a clear starlit sky.
 This observatory is for public use.
 The El Torcal Astronomical Observatory shows its visitors the possibility thru its fully equipped facility and with the skilled staff to enjoy this experience to view into the cosmos.
 There are also nighttime sessions which you can attend.

-To visit El Torcal is a real event for young and old I can really recommend.
+For all those people who love Fauna and Flort to visit El Torcal is a real event for young and old I can really recommend.

 Photo Source: Pixabay